qmk/qmk_firmware/keyboards/handwired/hillside/48/keymaps/default/readme.md

 - Save the keymap using the green down arrow button.
 - Copy those changes back into your QMK repository and reformat for easy reading using the format script:
 ```
+./keyboards/handwired/hillside/48/keymaps/json2hill48.py \
-./keyboards/handwired/hillside/48/keymaps/json2hill.py --input <Your download directory>/default.json > ./keyboards/handwired/hillside/48/keymaps/default/keymap.json
+    --input <Your download directory>/default.json \
+    > ./keyboards/handwired/hillside/48/keymaps/default/keymap.json
 ```
    You may need to make that script executable with ```chmod +x```.
-After your keymap is safely copied and formated, you may want to remove the keymap from your download directory so later downloads will automatically receive the same file name.
+After your keymap is safely copied and formatted, you may want to remove the keymap from your download directory so later downloads will automatically receive the same file name.

 After either method of editing, compile and flash the keymap as usual.